Travel Somaliland; Kidnappings, ‘Lady Friends’ and Bootleg Gin

 - Is Somaliland a country?
 Or is Somaliland part of Somalia?

 - Does Your Travel Insurance Cover when you travel Somaliland?

-My first 2 blog posts about Somaliland were informational and ‘ guide-bookesque’ as opposed to a chronicle of my actual time there so I would like to remedy that with a quick chat about the surreal things I experienced while I was wondering around this mysterious country.
+My first 2 blog posts about my Somaliland travel were informational and ‘ guide-bookesque’ as opposed to a chronicle of my actual time there so I would like to remedy that with a quick chat about the surreal things I experienced while I was wandering around this mysterious country.
 Strap yourself in for this mental story.

-I was traveling with my one of my closest friends, Handsome Paul, and he had met me in Tanzania.
+I was travelling around Somaliland with my one of my closest friends, Paul, on an epic Cape Town to Cairo overland trip, and he had met me in Tanzania.
 His one rule when deciding to quit his job and join me in East Africa was:

 “I’ll come on the condition that we do NOT go to Somalia, under no circumstances will I go to Somalia, right?”.